 Broadview: The Company

-Broadview Press is a Canadian-owned independent academic publisher with no affiliation to any larger publishing house or media conglomerate.
-Broadview handles production and distribution of its books through its Peterborough, Ontario facility.
-Sales and editorial acquisitions are carried out through its offices in Guelph, Ontario; Wolfville, Nova Scotia; and Calgary, Alberta.
-The company has roughly 600 titles in print, and is currently publishing approximately 45 new titles per year.
-Broadview Press was incorporated in 1985; since then the company has grown steadily and now employs over 25 people.
+Broadview handles production and distribution of its books through its Peterborough, Ontario, facility.
+Sales and editorial acquisitions are carried out through its offices in Guelph, Ontario; Wolfville, Nova Scotia; Calgary, Alberta; and Nanaimo, British Columbia.
+The company has over 800 titles in print, and currently publishes approximately 35-40 new titles per year.
+Broadview Press was incorporated in 1985; since then the company has grown steadily and now employs over 30 people.

 Comments about the Press